ENV859/ESRI_ImageServices/README.md

+---
+Title: ESRI Image Service
+Author: John.Fay@duke.edu
+Creation Date: Fall 2025
+---

-# ESRI_ImageServices
+# ESRI Image Services

-Some notebooks for working with Image Services using the ArcGIS API for Python
+This repository contains some notebooks demonstrating how the ArcGIS API for Python is used to work with ESRI Image Service layers.